 Unlike the more prominent watch brands found in Switzerland and Germany, Swedish watch companies are not internationally famed (yet!).
 They are for the most part small companies with only a few models, produced in low numbers.

-We have picked out the 7 brands we like the most, out of the 20-25 that are currently in business.
+We have picked out a few to not from the 20-25 that are currently in business.
 I will not try to rank them individually, as that would be nearly impossible.
 But what I can say, is that Sjöö Sandström makes very beautiful and popular watches, and that they are one of the most prestigious Swedish watch brands.
 So if I had to recommend a specific brand, Sjöö Sandström would be my choice.

 Well, enough talk.
 Here’s the list of the best Swedish watch brands (in no particular order) that at least have some part of the manufacturing in Sweden and are not just buying a finished product from China, Switzerland, or elsewhere.